 This connection between a taniwha and a person is particularly made in the case of Pokopoko.
-Interestingly, Pokopoko appears to have been regarded in a positive light:

-Kāhore ia i kite i te konihi, i te kōhuru, engari tāna he riri nui; houhia ake te rongo, mutu tonu ake.
+Interestingly, Pokopoko appears to have been regarded in a positive light: Kāhore ia i kite i te konihi, i te kōhuru, engari tāna he riri nui; houhia ake te rongo, mutu tonu ake.

-He would not consider stealth [or] or murder but his fighting was in the open [and] when peace was made, that was the end of it 108.

-McRae refers to 'Pokopoko-whiti-te-rā' (Pokopoko who makes the sun shine) which in turn refers to the chief who is able to bring about and keep peace.
+He would not consider stealth [or] or murder but his fighting was in the open [and] when peace was made, that was the end of it108.
+McRae refers to 'Pokopoko-whiti-terā' (Pokopoko who makes the sun shine) which in turn refers to the chief who is able to bring about and keep peace.
 She quotes S. Percy Smith who writes as follows:

-The Maoris well know how to introduce references to their ancient history into their speeches, and to apply them to existing circumstances.
-Thus, at a large meeting of Maoris at Aotea, Kaipara, in April 1883, on the occasion of opening a new runanga or meeting house, and where several of the Nga-Puhi tribe were present whose fathers had been enemies of Ngati-Whatua, Te Keene Tangaroa addressing the guests said, 'Welcome O Nga-Puhi, my elder brothers; come to the house of Pokopoko-whiti-tera, &c.'
+Another critically important aspect of taniwha is that they establish certain protocols and procedures to be adhered to by humans.
+If they are not adhered to then ill fortune will follow: The Maoris well know how to introduce references to their ancient history into their speeches, and to apply them to existing circumstances.
+Thus, at a large meeting of Maoris at Aotea, Kaipara, in April 1883, on the occasion of opening a new runanga or meeting house, and where several of the Nga-Puhi tribe were present whose fathers had been enemies of Ngati-Whatua, Te Keene Tangaroa addressing the guests said, 'Welcome O Nga-Puhi, my elder brothers; come to the house of Pokopoko-whiti-te-ra, &c.'
 In this the speaker was alluding to their present meeting in peace after their ancient enmity109.